dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # 👬 Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+See also the list of contributors who participated in this project.

 # :octocat: Versioning